-This is one of the main reasons for making this cream, so that my daughter and her colleagues could coat their hands with wonderful restorative hand lotion between shifts.
+This is one of the main reasons for making this product, so that my daughter and her colleagues could coat their hands with wonderful restorative DIY hand lotion between shifts.

-I’m so happy I did as her hands are looking so much better now, even after a week.
+So I created a brand new homemade hand cream.
+And I’m so happy I did, as her hands are looking so much better now, even after a week.
 The only problem I have now is making enough of this cream to keep up with the demands for it!

 Originally I thought about making a diy balm, no water just oils and waxes, and although this makes a decent hand cream, the problem with this is that balms tend to leave your hands greasy for quite some time which wouldn’t be very useful if you are putting medical gloves on and off throughout the course of the day.

 I’ve chosen all my favorite dry skin ingredients in this recipe, but I am aware that at the time of writing this it may not be possible to get hold of everything on the list so substitutes can be made, which I have included in the recipe below.